Man of Marble: Plot

 Agnieszka then goes to Michalak, an agent of an unnamed state organization who tailed Birkut during his fame.
 He acted a dual role of security and keeping tabs on Birkut's activities.
 He shares the details of an accident which stopped Birkut from continuing his bricklaying feats: A heated brick was mixed in with the rest, burning his hands badly.
 Michalak then sheds light on Birkut's activities after being placed in the inspectorate.
 A seemingly true believer, Birkut was beloved by the working people and fought for their betterment.
 Stalled by a lazy and selfish bureaucracy, Birkut loses heart and increasingly butts heads with powerful politicians and officials.
-At the same time as his own health was failing, Birkut's friend from the bricklaying feats Wincenty Witek is arrested by the state and Birkut fights for his release.
+At the same time as his own health was failing, Birkut's friend from the bricklaying feats Wincenty Witek is arrested by the state and Birkut fights for his release (all during the wave of purges and show trials that happened just before the death of Stalin in most of eastern bloc countries).
 Losing hope, Birkut falls into despair and drunkenly attacks a local party building, breaking a window.

 Next Agnieszka watches archive newsreels from the trial of Birkut's friend Witek and others in what was known as the trial of the “Skocznia Gang” who sought to reduce worker efficiency and sabotaging construction sites.
 Witek and Birkut both seem to have been sentenced to prison terms and reeducation.